 Structured doctoral education

 Doctoral education at the Hertie School is organised as a structured programme.
 During the first year, PhD researchers prepare for their research and thesis writing with dedicated methods, research design and skills seminars.
 During the following years an increasing amount of time is allocated to independent work on the thesis.
 Researchers regularly present their research findings at colloquia or international conferences.
 To connect with leading scholars in their field of studies they may undertake research stays abroad.
+Courses in the structured doctoral programme start in early September each year.

 PhD workshops and support